microsoft/TypeScript-Handbook/pages/Functions.md

 A top-level non-method syntax call like this will use `window` for `this`.
 (Note: under strict mode, `this` will be `undefined` rather than `window`).

-We can fix this by making sure the function is bound to the correct `this` before we return the function to be used later.
+We can fix this by making sure that the function is bound to the correct `this` before we return the function to be used later.
 This way, regardless of how it's later used, it will still be able to see the original `deck` object.
 To do this, we change the function expression to use the ECMAScript 6 arrow syntax.
 Arrow functions capture the `this` where the function is created rather than where it is invoked: